 How it works: A hinged disc swings open when fluid flows forward and swings closed when flow stops or reverses.

-Common uses: Water treatment plants, oil pipelines, large industrial systems
+Common uses: Water treatment plants, oil pipelines, large industrial systems.
+For specific applications, see single direction valves.

 How it works: A disc or piston lifts straight up off the seat when fluid flows forward and drops back down when flow stops.